Return to Home Return to Overview Strategy Guide

 This section contains a full, in-depth explanation of all mechanics in the encounter.

-Generally, there is a skill priority that titans follow, however, this skill priority is often interrupted with the Auto-attack chain Sweep the Mold.
+Generally, there is a skill priority that titans follow, however, this skill priority is often interrupted with the auto-attack chain Sweep the Mold.
 The full logic behind how Greer selects what attacks to use is not yet fully understood.
 The general priority of skills is roughly as follows:

 Priority Skill Greer Gree Reeg Ereg